wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Frequently Asked Questions ==

+= How do I check if the plugin is working properly?

+Download the Google Tag Assistant browser plugin.
+It is a powerful tool to validate all Google tags on your pages.

 = Where can I report a bug or suggest improvements? =

 Please post your problem in the WGACT Support forum: http://wordpress.org/support/plugin/woocommerce-google-adwords-conversion-tracking-tag